JSybrandt/agatha/docs/help/embed_semantic_graph.md

 settings used to run this tool will determine qualities of the resulting PTBG config, so you will want to save the exact command you run for later steps.

-**WARNING:** This program is extremely memory intensive.
+**Warning:** This program is extremely memory intensive.
 If you're running on plametto, make sure to grab the 1.5 or 2 TB node.

 To begin, build the `convert_graph_for_pytorch_biggraph` tool.